alduris/The-M4rblelous-Entity-Pack/README.md

 - snoodle for Hoverfly sounds and sprites.
 - the one who screams I guess for the first version of the Water Blob and the Blob Piece.
 - Alduris for the first implementation of Vulture Grubs' calls to Flying Big Eels.
+- Myrmice, sequoia and Xim for the Dendritic Neuron moon dialogue.

 **Credits for concepts:**
 - Tronsx for the Rubber Blossom, Gummy Anther, Mole Salamander and Blizzor concepts.